EgorOrachyov/Berserk/README.md

 [![License](https://img.shields.io/badge/license-MIT-orange)](https://github.com/EgorOrachyov/Berserk/blob/master/LICENSE.md)

 **Berserk engine** is designed as a powerful and compact tool for creating high-performance applications.
-It will be written in C++11 with support for OpenGL graphics, OpenAL audio, Bullet Physics, Assimp importer for models, FreeImage texture loader and FreeType font loader.
+It will be written in C++11 with support for Vulkan and OpenGL graphics, OpenAL audio, Bullet Physics, Assimp importer for models, FreeImage texture loader and FreeType font loader.

 **The engine will provide** functionality in memory management, math, SIMD instructions set utilisation,